weixian-zhang/FoodTruckJunkie/README.md

 <br />
 <br />

-## AppSec - Security In Software Delivery
+## AppSec - Security In SDLC

-I strive to include security in each phase of the SDLC.
-The following describes the software security practices I plan to follow throughout the SDLC.
+The following describes the AppSec practices I plan to execute throughout the different SDLC phases.

-### AppSec Training & Awareness
+### AppSec Training & Awareness | SDLC - Planning stage

 I am motivated to learn secure coding techniques, hoping to experience more real-life examples of vulnerabilities in code.
 And I  believe having ethical hacking skill sets can add immense value to overall system defense and write better secure codes.